From Tesla to Hummer and more: Here's every electric pickup truck coming

 Fisker's currently focused on launching its Ocean SUV next year, so it'll likely be awhile before we see or hear anything about the Alaska -- if it makes it to production and keeps that name.
 The startup may like to know French automaker Renault already has a pickup called the "Alaskan."

-Discuss: From Hummer EV to Tesla and more: Every electric pickup truck coming
+Discuss: Hummer EV to Tesla Cybertruck and more: Every electric pickup truck coming

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.